 - I am a Faculty Fellow with the Margaret Chase Smith Policy Center working on publicly engaged research related to immigration policy and food.

 Social Movements/Media/Political Sociology

 - Social movement actors vie for coveted media attention to advance their causes; yet we know little about what accounts for variance in coverage of protest.
 Why do some movements receive the lion’s share of coverage while others struggle to get covered at all?
 Why are some movements covered favorably while others are not?
-Our research team has tackled these important questions by constructing an original dataset of ~1000 individually coded articles from the New York Times, Washington Post, Los Angeles Times, and Wall Street Journal.
+Our research team has tackled these important questions by constructing an original dataset of ~1000 individually coded articles from national newspapers.
 We examine the causal factors that mediate quality of coverage for the most visible 1960s civil rights organizations.

 Social Movements & Tech/New media/Digital realities